DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Match columns with VLOOKUP
 - [Google Username and Sheet Sharing Practice](https://docs.google.com/document/d/1tmLJQwFk2SfPPdovTguL5uLZ50Mb77mfvnowuQ9n95E/edit)
 - [Spreadsheet Skills Peer Practice](https://docs.google.com/spreadsheets/d/1oxbu-wnZ_BXFaoDeKsqRMVpJu8-7d5XBkrhCRpVdLJU/edit#gid=0)
-- Prep for Spreadsheet quiz, to be taken during any 2-hour period before Mon 12 Sept 9pm on [Moodle](https://moodle.trincoll.edu)
+- Prep for Spreadsheet quiz, to be taken during any 2-hour period before Mon 6 Feb 9pm on [Moodle](https://moodle.trincoll.edu)
-- How to meet with our TA or instructor to strengthen your skills

-### Tue 13 Sept
-- Congratulations to all who successfully completed our first Moodle quiz.
-If you did not receive an email from me asking for revisions, then you likely earned full credit.
-Check your Moodle gradebook.
+- One day after the quiz window closes, some students may receive an email requesting quiz revisions within 24 hours.
+If no email arrives, you likely earned full credit, which can be confirmed in your Moodle gradebook.
+- Advice from TA on scheduling appointments and how to succeed in this course

+### Thu 2 Feb
+- Before class, read background news stories on our partners' projects:
+  - Christine Dempsey, “Trinity College Student Killed, Two Others Injured After Being Struck by Car in Hartford Hit-and-Run,” Hartford Courant, April 1, 2022, <https://www.courant.com/breaking-news/hc-br-hartford-fatal-accident-trinity-20220401-x5t2uvjgx5acxexmckwoh2aj5i-story.html>.
+  - Ed Stannard, “Here Are 10 Hartford Roads with the Most Crashes Since 2020,” Hartford Courant, July 18, 2022, <https://www.courant.com/community/hartford/hc-news-most-dangerous-roads-hartford-20220718-w2ktrvv7anfcdnmvdwmx4qv7lu-story.html>.
+  - John Moritz, “Connecticut Produces More Trash Than It Can Handle.
+How Can It Be Resolved?,” CT Insider, January 15, 2023, <https://www.ctinsider.com/politics/article/MIRA-closure-Connecticut-seeks-to-manage-trash-17716605.php>.
+  - Mark Pazniokas, “CT Has a Trash Problem.
+Here’s How Lamont Wants to Solve It,” CT Mirror, January 24, 2023, <http://ctmirror.org/2023/01/24/ct-trash-disposal-facility-mira-closed-food-waste-shipping/>.
+- In-class: Meet with Hartford community partners on Zoom:
+  - 1:45-2pm crash data questions with Grace Yi and Owen Deutsch, Planning Division, City of Hartford
+  - 2-2:15pm trash data questions with Sarah McCoy, Center for Leadership and Justice, Hartford
+- Assign Build Stage 1: Find and Question Data, due Wed 8 Feb 9pm on Google Doc, worth 5 points.

+### Tue 7 Feb
 - Before class, read and be prepared to discuss Catherine D'Ignazio and Lauren Klein *Data Feminism* chapters 1 and 2 <https://data-feminism.mitpress.mit.edu>, especially these selections:
   - [Chapter 1.
 Power Chapter](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4) begins with a story about tennis star Serena Williams.
 What do the authors mean by this line? ["What we choose to measure is a statement of what we value...and who we value"](https://data-feminism.mitpress.mit.edu/pub/vi8obxh7/release/4#nxk87mil5kj)
   - [Chapter 2 about Challenge Power](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4) begins with a comparison of two different maps of Detroit.
 How do the maps differ, and what do the authors mean when they ask ["Who makes maps and who gets mapped?"](https://data-feminism.mitpress.mit.edu/pub/ei7cogfn/release/4#nl1iq5r2p9p)